aldenml/ecc/README.md

 and the server learns nothing.
 In the verifiable mode, the client also receives proof that the server used `skS` in computing the function.

-The flow is shown below (from the irtf draft):
+The flow is shown below (from the IRTF draft):
 ```
   Client(input, info)                               Server(skS, info)
   ----------------------------------------------------------------------